 - Asset Number (also profile based)

-The image above shows the record for USNHCS-P005 which was generated when the device name was created.
+The image above shows the device’s record (or CI, Configuration Item) for USNHCS-P005 which was automatically generated when the device name was created.

 It’s a wrap!